 He said: "It is an absolute disgrace.
 I don't understand why they can't tell us what is wrong".

-The parent also said he had made several calls to a Care Inspectorate parents' helpline which had not been answered despite the inspectorate saying it would staffed on Friday evening and through the weekend.'No alternative'
+The parent also said he had made several calls to a Care Inspectorate parents' helpline which had not been answered despite the inspectorate saying it would staffed on Friday evening and through the weekend.

 A Scottish government letter to parents read: "It is with regret that we must inform you that HM Inspectors have concluded that they are not confident that children attending The Hamilton School are safe and well cared for.